DavidDock/cheers-api/README.md

 * Can see contacts made in admin.

 ##### Results
-A contact can successfully be created by a user in the contactcreate view, /contact url, and be seen in the admin panel.
+A contact can successfully be created by a user in the contact create view, /contact url, and be seen in the admin panel.

 ### Manual Testing
 ![Manual-Testing](/documentation/manual-testing-cheers-api.png)